-To fully keep them out, you’ll want to add a lid to your fence in the form of netting or wire mesh.
-Install hardware cloth over your tomato plants.
+To fully keep them out, you’ll want to add a top to your fence – something like netting or wire mesh.
 Hardware cloth is made of metal with small holes in it, so you can easily see through it, and squirrels cannot climb it.

 Use netting or chicken wire to cover your tomatoes, as this will also prevent climbing creatures from getting at them.

 4. Companion Plants